Sensual, Earthy & Uplifting

 This blend of musky sandalwood, silky smooth vanilla, spicy bergamot and sweet grapefruit is a wonderful alternative to chemical-laden commercial fragrances, which according to the Environmental Working Group often contain secret ingredients that have not been assessed for safety.

-Whip up a batch for yourself or to give away as gifts to friends and family for birthdays and holidays.
+Whip up a batch of solid perfume for yourself or to give away as gifts to friends and family for birthdays and holidays.
 I’ve included some ideas for beautiful and functional storage containers below.

-Quick note: Because homemade perfumes blend with your unique body chemistry they can vary a lot from person to person.
+Quick note: Because homemade solid perfumes blend with your unique body chemistry results can vary a lot from person to person.
 Feel free to experiment with your own fragrance combinations using the ratios below as a guideline.
 Enjoy!

 This slide tin with a paper/inscribable lid is a lovely idea for holiday gifts and/or wedding favors.
 Comes in a package of 27.
 Find them here.

 How To Make Sandalwood & Vanilla Solid Perfume

 - 4 tablespoons grated, packed beeswax

 - 4 tablespoons jojoba, almond or a very mildly scented olive oil